 While the sun is important to you physically and mentally, it pales in comparison to the Son, who is vital to your spiritual well-being: “The one who believes in the Son has eternal life.
 The one who rejects the Son will not see life, but God’s wrath remains on him (John 3:36).”

-When you rise of a morning, why not give the Son a chance to shine on you?
+When you arise in the morning, why not give the Son a chance to shine on you?

 People come in many shapes and sizes.
 Some of them are disillusioned and distracted; others are inquisitive and interesting.
 G.K.
 Chesterton was a wordsmith with a keen wit, and he said: There is no such thing as an uninteresting subject.
 The only thing that can exist is an uninterested person.